-Rita Mustaphi is a choreographer, dancer and educator of Kathak dance.
+Rita Mustaphi is a choreographer, dancer and instructor of Kathak dance.
 She strives to create works that provoke feeling, stimulate the senses and activate the mind.
 A native of Kolkata, India, she graduated from University of Calcutta with major in physiology and Rabindra Bharati University with a major in dance.
 She also studied intensively under the guidance of Pandit Birju Maharaj, the legendary master of Kathak dance.
 She began teaching in Twin Cities in 1978 and in 1987, she realized her dream of creating a professional company and school of Kathak dance—Katha Dance Theatre.
 KDT is Minnesota’s first Asian Indian dance company as well as one of only 12 professional Kathak companies in the U.S.

 In 31 years, Rita Mustaphi has choreographed more than 50 evening-length works that have been performed locally, nationally and internationally.
 Notably, she has performed at India’s 50th Anniversary celebration at New York’s Carnegie Hall and several times over the years at the International Kathak Dance Festivals in New Delhi, India.
 Her choreography has been presented at the prestigious Khajuraho Dance Festival in India.
 Her selected choreographic credits include, Sufiana – the Sufi Ecstasy (2016), the Kathak & Chhau dance collaboration Pourush – The Masculine (2015); Rubaiyat – Life in a Day (2014), Karna – the Abandoned Hero (2013), KDT’s 25th anniversary production In Retrospect (2012), and EKAM–The Supreme Oneness (2011).
 Her works have been set to everything from Persian music to traditionally American jazz, gospel, and R&B.